Xamarin.Forms.Maps 1.4.0.6336-pre1

 #addin nuget:?package=Xamarin.Forms.Maps&version=1.4.0.6336-pre1&prerelease

-// Install Xamarin.Forms.Maps as a Cake Tool
+Install Xamarin.Forms.Maps as a Cake Addin

 #tool nuget:?package=Xamarin.Forms.Maps&version=1.4.0.6336-pre1&prerelease